CarVac/MeleeConchRuleset/ruleset.md

 ### Analog Trigger General Rules

 If either the L or R Analog Trigger Output is influenced solely by either Digital Inputs or Digitized Half-Range Analog Inputs, both Analog Trigger Outputs must be influenced solely by either Digital Inputs or by Digitized Half-Range Analog Inputs.
+(You don't get to have both fully analog control and instant pinpointing of a particular value)

-Exception: The Digital Trigger Output and Analog Trigger Output of the same trigger may be actuated simultaneously by the same Digital Input or Digitized Half-Range Analog Input.
+Exception: The Digital Trigger Output and Analog Trigger Output of the same trigger may be actuated simultaneously by the same Digital Input or Digitized Half-Range Analog Input. (this is merely for convenience, allowing a digital trigger that also works with newer Smash games)

 ### Analog Input, Analog Trigger Output

 The Analog Trigger outputs may be influenced only by Half-Range Analog Inputs.
+(No defaulting to a middle value)

 The default Output must be 0.
+(No defaulting to the max range)

-Any Analog Inputs used to influence the Analog Trigger Outputs must have a resolution of at least 64 digital readout levels over the full Input motion range.
+Any Analog Inputs used to influence the Analog Trigger Outputs must have a resolution of at least 64 digital readout levels over the full Input motion range. (limit how coarse the resolution can be to limit the number of pinpoints available)

-The Analog Input controlling an Analog Trigger Output may be the analog part of a CADI or Emulated CADI but if the digital part of the CADI is used it must Influence only the same trigger's Digital Output.
+The Analog Input controlling an Analog Trigger Output may be the analog part of a CADI or Emulated CADI but if the digital part of the CADI is used it must Influence only the same trigger's Digital Output. (no having analog shield and a non-shield function on the same trigger)

-If and only if the relation between the motion of an Analog Input's Actuator and the value it measures is nonlinear, the value must be linearized before being presented to the console as an Analog Trigger Output.
+If and only if the relation between the motion of an Analog Input's Actuator and the value it measures is nonlinear, the value must be linearized before being presented to the console as an Analog Trigger Output. (handle hall effect triggers)
-This linearization must be a static mapping.
+This linearization must be a static mapping. (you can't switch behaviors)

 Nonlinearization of this is permitted with the following restrictions:

-The mapping between the linearized Analog Trigger Input and the Analog Trigger Output must be linear with an intercept of 0 from 43 to 49.
+The mapping between the linearized Analog Trigger Input and the Analog Trigger Output must be linear with a Y-intercept of 0 from 43 to 49. (this ensures that you can't easily pinpoint better-than-Z-lightshield)

-The mapping between the linearized Analog Trigger Input and the Analog Trigger Output must be monotonically non-decreasing.
+The mapping between the linearized Analog Trigger Input and the Analog Trigger Output must be monotonically non-decreasing. (no on-off-on-off analog output for easy L-cancels)

-Any nonlinear relation between the linearized Analog Trigger Input and the Analog Trigger Output must be a static mapping.
+Any nonlinear relation between the linearized Analog Trigger Input and the Analog Trigger Output must be a static mapping. (you can't switch behaviors)

 Digital Input Filtering:
 The Analog Trigger Output may be digitally filtered, or processed, to change its response.
 All digital filtering of Analog Inputs for a given Analog Trigger must completely ignore all other Inputs on the controller.
-If the filter output does not correspond directly to the filter input, the output shall be either stationary, moving towards, or accelerating towards the input to the filter.
+If the filter output does not correspond directly to the filter input, the output shall be either stationary, moving towards, or accelerating towards the input to the filter. (similar restrictions to the stick filters)

 Filters must be composed of weighted sums of the following values: